uf-mil/mil2/src/subjugator/Reinforcement_Learning/Readme.md

 --This week
 -defeat the ender dragon
--get the velocity to 0 after reset
--change gym spaces to gymnasium spaces
+- get random locations, use same location for obj distance and to calc reward -reset rostime for the ekf to work
+-Reward calculation

 --Next week
--start training
+-start real training
--may change the range of motion from inf to smaller range -launch file, put the localization stuff in there

---LATER
--Make subRL a rospkg / submodule
--Reward calculation
+--after finishes training
+-Test the model
+-retrain the model
+-

 ----AFTER FINISH SETTING UP
--Speed up sim
 -opencv to detect two blobs drive between them,
 reward: distance from center of camera for both white and red, would change based on this distance, white needs to be on the left and red needs to be on right